 Mr. Garre has been recognized as a premier Supreme Court and appellate advocate by Chambers USA, American Lawyer, The Legal 500 US, Super Lawyers, and Best Lawyers in America, and was named by Washingtonian magazine as one of Washington's Best Lawyers and added to the publication's list of “Stars of the Bar.”
 In 2006, he was named to The American Lawyer's “Fab 50” list of top litigators under the age of 45 expected to be “leading the field for years to come.”
 In addition, he was one of the lawyers whose work was profiled in Point Made: How to Write Like the Nation’s Top Advocates (2011 Oxford University Press), a book highlighting “great writing” by “the most renowned and influential advocates.”

-In 2012, Mr. Garre was awarded the prestigious Rex Lee Advocacy Award.
+In 2014, Mr. Garre was elected to both the American Law Institute and the Academy of Appellate Lawyers.
+In 2012, he was awarded the prestigious Rex Lee Advocacy Award.
 In 2011, his successful representation in Christian Legal Society v.
 Martinez was recognized by the Financial Times in its "US Innovative Lawyers Report.”
 In 2010, he was named “Appellate Lawyer of the Week” by the National Law Journal for his successful arguments before the Supreme Court in two different cases just eight days apart.
 His successful certiorari petition in Maples v.
 Thomas was named by the National Law Journal as its “Brief of the Week.”

 Mr. Garre also has received numerous awards for his public service, including the Attorney General's Medallion for his service as Solicitor General.
 He is a recipient of the Attorney General's Distinguished Service Award, the Attorney General's Award for Excellence in Furthering Interests of US National Security, and additional honors from the Department of Justice for his work on important civil litigation matters.
 In addition, he received the Navy's Distinguished Public Service Award—the Navy's highest civilian honor—for his winning argument in Winter v.
 NRDC, which secured a major Supreme Court victory for the Navy and its ability to conduct critical naval exercises.